Ellana Sloan, SOC/BA '17

 - The prestigious achievement of being named a Dean's Intern burnishes a student's reputation, builds a strong personal network of industry contacts, and demonstrates proven professional experience in today's competitive job market.

 Each semester, internship positions are posted in the Career Center Handshake website.
 Employers will make final selections on top candidates that meet the criteria of the host party.
 After completing the majority of the internship, interns are encouraged to apply separately to the Dean's Internship program.
-This application can be completed via Qualtrics(https://american.co1.qualtrics.com/jfe/form/SV_7O0p8ZPfjDf6GCW)and will be reviewed by the Dean's Internship committee.
-The deadline to apply for Fall 2022 is Friday, November 4th.
-Selected interns for the program will be notified by November 18th.
+Fall 2023 applications will open soon.

 Dean's Internships are open to undergraduate juniors and seniors, graduate students, and recent alumni (within one year of graduating) with a School of Communication major or minor who have an overall GPA of at least 3.25.
 If you are not yet a junior, but will be one when the internship starts, or if you are at least a junior according to credit count, you may apply.
 We occasionally have opportunities for students who have recently graduated to work in full-time Dean's "externships" for the fall or spring following their graduation.
 You can also apply from abroad if you're away for the semester for the upcoming round.

 Yes.
-The Dean’s Intern positions offered may change based on the partner’s request or the organization’s needs.
-We generally offer 12 to 15 opportunities with approximately ten partner institutions, however, the number of available internships may fluctuate from one semester to another.
+The Dean’s Intern positions offered may change.
+We generally offer 12 to 15 opportunities however, the number of available internships may fluctuate from one semester to another.

 No. As with any internship, you need to register for academic credit if your schedule permits it.
 Some Dean's Internships require academic credit; others do not.
 If you are interested in a Dean's Internship, you may discuss your credit options with your academic advisor.